-The amount of polychlorinated biphenyl (PCB)-containing equipment used across the company continues to decline.
-PCBs, which are known to have adverse health effects, have not been used in new electrical equipment in the U.S. for more than 36 years but are present in some of our older transformers and other pieces of electric equipment.
-We removed and recycled approximately 2,885 pieces of electrical equipment in 2015; approximately 5.7 percent of these items were found to contain PCBs greater than 500 parts per million (ppm).
+We continue to see a decline in the amount of polychlorinated biphenyl (PCB)-containing equipment used across the company.
+PCBs, which are known to have adverse health effects, have not been used in new electrical equipment in the U.S. since 1979 but may be present in older transformers and other pieces of electric equipment.
+We removed and recycled approximately 24,400 pieces of electrical equipment in 2021, of which 979 contained PCBs at regulated levels.

 While we had approximately 1,150 transmission and distribution equipment oil spills in 2021, only one of the spills contained PCBs above EPA’s most stringently regulated level.
 Most spills are caused by severe weather and public vehicle accidents that damage the equipment.
 Regardless of the cause, we respond immediately to each spill to clean up the materials released, notify regulatory agencies as required, and restore areas to pre-spill conditions.